TariqAHassan/EasyMoney/README.md

 EasyMoney requires: [numpy], [pandas], [bs4] and [wbdata]<sup>†</sup>.

 Internet access is required to create an instance of the main `Currency()` class.
-However, once EasyMoney has cashed the latest data from online databases (see below), internet access is no longer required.
+However, once EasyMoney has cached the latest data from online databases (see below), internet access is no longer required.

 ------------------------------------------------------------------------